codex-storage/nim-codex/README.md

 ./build/codex --data-dir=`pwd`"/Codex2" -i=127.0.0.1 --api-port=8081 --udp-port=8091 --bootstrap-node=spr:CiUIAhIhAmqg5fVU2yxPStLdUOWgwrkWZMHW2MHf6i6l8IjA4tssEgIDARpICicAJQgCEiECaqDl9VTbLE9K0t1Q5aDCuRZkwdbYwd_qLqXwiMDi2ywQ5v2VlAYaCwoJBH8AAAGRAh-aGgoKCAR_AAABBts3KkcwRQIhAPOKl38CviplVbMVnA_9q3N1K_nk5oGuNp7DWeOqiJzzAiATQ2acPyQvPxLU9YS-TiVo4RUXndRcwMFMX2Yjhw8k3A
 ```

+There are now two clients running.
+We could upload a file to Client1 and download that file (given its CID) using Client2, by using the clients' REST API.

 ## Interacting with the client

 The client exposes a REST API that can be used to interact with the clients.
 These commands could be invoked with any HTTP client, however the following endpoints assume the use of the `curl` command.